MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_PowerShell_exe.md

 The **Command** parameter only accepts a script block for execution when it can recognize the value passed to **Command** as a **ScriptBlock** type.
-This is _only_ possible when running `pwsh` from another PowerShell host.
+This is _only_ possible when running `powershell.exe` from another PowerShell host.
 The **ScriptBlock** type may be contained in an existing variable, returned from an expression, or parsed by the PowerShell host as a literal script block enclosed in curly braces (`{}`), before being passed to `powershell.exe`.